hafsafatima333/Student-Management-System-/README.md

 # Student Management System (C++ with Qt)

-## Backend Overview

 The backend of this Student Management System is implemented in **C++** using a **Linked List data structure**.
 It is responsible for storing, managing, searching, and manipulating student records dynamically during program execution.
-No external database is used; instead, all data operations are handled in memory using efficient data structure logic.
+No external database is used instead, all data operations are handled in memory using efficient data structure logic.

 ## Core Data Structure